John Henry Hammond House: Castroviejo use

 The Hammonds sold the house in May 1946 to eye surgeon Ramón Castroviejo, who slightly modified the interior.
 Castroviejo used the house as his office and residence.
 He operated an eye hospital on the top two floors, where he sometimes performed eye surgery on Cuban citizens who were otherwise not allowed to enter the United States.
 Under Castroviejo's ownership, the house hosted lavish parties for celebrities including British actress Hermione Gingold and Spanish Catalan operatic soprano Victoria de los Ángeles.
 In 1958, Castroviejo is recorded as having transferred ownership to Cynthia S. Castroviejo, a family member.
-The New York City Landmarks Preservation Commission (LPC) designated the house as a landmark in 1974, over Castroviejo's objections.
-Castroviejo had left the house by April 1975.
+By April 1975, Castroviejo had left the house.